Congratulations Kelsey on your Instrument Rating!

 Now, she is out of school (an engineer!
 We are very proud!) and married (to a great guy!)

-One BIG difference between the SRFC and some other flying clubs is that we interview potential students before we sell you any lessons or a club membership.
-We will schedule a convenient time for you, and just sit and go over the curriculum, show you what to expect during training, and answer all questions you will undoubtedly have about becoming a licensed pilot.
-There is of course no charge for this, we want to make sure that you are comfortable with us, as well as us with you!
-This helps us know that we are only renting to people we are very familiar with, and who accept the responsibility of taking this seriously, and welcome the plan to be trained to standards which are far beyond what the FAA requires.
-Decision-making skills are the top priority with us, and each lesson has this critical lesson pushed and refined.
-Your flying lesson is only a small part of the effort you will be putting into this.
+From Day One, Decision-making skills are the top priority with us, and each lesson has this critical lesson pushed and refined.
+BUT-your flying lesson is only a small part of the effort you will be putting into this.
 For every hour you fly, you need to dedicate home study of at least another hour.
-Lessons can go as fast or slow as you want, but we suggest you plan on being able to fly one lesson per week, two if you can (but not more, it usually does not speed things up unless you are only in "student pilot" mode in your life.)
-One big aspect is your home study though, it is super important!
+Lessons can go as fast or slow as you want, but we suggest you plan on being able to fly two lessons per week, three if you can (but not more, it usually does not speed things up unless you are only in "student pilot" mode in your life.)
+One big aspect is your home study though, it is super important.
 Flying is not just something you think about on your flying lesson day.
 Learning to fly needs to be a daily focus for you.
 But if you apply yourself, you will complete your FAA written with a very high score.
-(At this time, our average written test score of our students is 91%.)
 This 'learning to fly' business is NOT just a weekly trip to the airport.
-It is YOU, cutting a night or two out of your own schedule to hit the books, watch videos, attend ground school if that is a good fit for you, THEN come out for your lesson!
+It is a commitment from you, cutting a night or two out of your own schedule to hit the books, watch videos, attend ground school if that is a good fit for you, THEN come out for your lesson!
 The more you put into this, the more you are going to get out of it.

 Lisa Adickes Breuer

 My flying started in the late 60's at about 8 years old in my brother's 150; we were an "airplane family".
-I soloed on my 16th birthday, but had an instructor that did not really explain why departure stalls always looked like spin entries (..because when I did them, they WERE spin entries!)
-So shortly after soloing, I quit.
-It was terrifying!
-Incomplete instruction will do that to a person...
-So when I started back up again a few years later, I finally got a terrific instructor (shout out to YOU, John Meadows of BOI!)
-After terrifying him with what I thought a stall was, we sat down and did some actual ground school, I finally LEARNED what was going on!
-I vowed to NEVER do that to a student if I ever became a CFI.
+I soloed on my 16th birthday, but had an instructor who did not communicate real well with me, and made stalls really scary!
+Incomplete instruction will do that to a person.
+So when I started back up again a few years later, I finally got a terrific instructor (the legendary John Meadows of BOI!)
+After terrifying him with what I thought a stall was, he taught me the right way to do it.
+I sort of vowed to myself, If I Ever Became An Instructor, to NEVER do that to a poor student!

 Jim and I met when he was a student in 1986 - a mutual friend handed him over to me as a soloed fledgling, when she left for another job.
-I guess we are continuing the "airplane family" tradition for our daughter!
-Jim has loved airplanes for as long as he can remember, and could not wait until he could fly himself.
-He is a licensed Commercial-Instrument pilot, and for many years also held a CFI-A (airplane) certificate.
-Returning to engineering, he allowed his CFI to lapse a few years ago, but I think we are going to do something about that soon (I see an Instrument instructor add-on in his future!)
-Jim is our helper during ground school classes, and is available to help students when they are stumped on a study topic.
+Jim has loved airplanes for as long as he can remember, and could not wait until he could fly himself someday.
+He is a licensed Commercial-Instrument pilot, and for over 25 years has also held a CFI-A (airplane) certificate as well as an Advanced Ground Instructor certificate.
+Now retired from decades as an aircraft weapons engineer for the Navy and a software engineer for HP, Jim now works as a full-time CFI here at SRFC, and is loving his life as a full time pilot again!

-With thousands of hours of instruction under our belts, and no desire to NOT be teaching, (we are not new pilots who are just building time on your dime!)
-My instructors and I will do everything we can to make you the best pilot you can be!
-I am a firm believer in "Never Stop Learning", and hopefully we can instill this desire to be the best you can be into you, too!
+With thousands of hours of instruction under our belts, and a focus on being the best we can be at teaching, our instructors will do everything possible to make you the best pilot you can be!
+I am a firm believer in "Never Stop Learning", and hopefully we can instill this desire to 'be the best you can be' into you, too!